THE CO2 DEBATE

 The chart below displays the cyclical variations in atmospheric CO2 determined from ice core samples over the last 400,000 years, showing the ”hockey stick effect”, & the remarkable regularity of CO2 increases & reductions following 100, 000 year cycles.
 If CO2 causes temperature increases, what caused these regular cycles of increasing CO2 lasting about 100,000 years?
 If however the temperatures where cyclical (due to Milankovitch-cycle style planetary orbit, tilt and wobble variations), and the CO2 variations followed temperature changes (not driving them), this would account for this phenomena.

-Far more significant CO2 and temperature versus time charts across all of geological time are presented and discussed in much more detail elsewhere.
+Other significant CO2 and temperature versus time charts across all of geological time are presented and discussed in much more detail elsewhere in this web site.

 FACTS about CARBON DIOXIDE

-Of the 186 billion tons of CO2 that enter earth's atmosphere each year from all sources.
+Of the over 200 billion tons of CO2 that enter earth's atmosphere each year from all sources.
 Human activities—mostly burning of coal and other fossil fuels, but also cement production, deforestation and other landscape changes—emitted roughly 40 billion metric tons of carbon dioxide in 2015.
 Approximately 90 billion tons come from biologic activity in earth's oceans and another 90 billion tons from such sources as volcanoes and decaying land plants.
 According to the U.S. Geological Survey (USGS), the world's volcanoes, both on land and undersea, generate about 200 million tons of carbon dioxide (CO2) annually, while our automotive and industrial activities cause some 24 billion tons of CO2 emissions every year worldwide:

 At 382 parts per million, CO2 is a minor constituent of earth's atmosphere—less than 4/100ths of 1% of all gases present.
 Compared to former geologic times, earth's current atmosphere is CO2 impoverished.
 During the Ordovician-Silurian glaciation (450-420 million years ago), atmospheric CO2 was more than 4000 ppm, but did not contribute to any warming.
 During the Jurassic-Cretaceous glaciation (151-132 million years ago), atmospheric CO2 was more than 2000 ppm and again did not contribute to any warming.
 If CO2 drives climate, why were there glaciations and not a runaway greenhouse effects during these events?